PoCInnovation/open-source-project-template/.github/getting-started.md

 ### Discord Webhook

-We strongly advice you to have a discord channel on wich you will receive GitHub updates on your project.
+We strongly advice you to have a discord channel on which you will receive GitHub updates on your project.

 Follow this [tutorial](https://gist.github.com/SGTGunner/50d6a3cc0d489cf779f77695ba3e22ea).